TahaAslani/PharmBERT/README.md

 bash pretrain.sh cased
 ```

-## Perform the Finetuning for ARD
+## Perform the Finetuning for ADR
-To finetine for the ARD task:
+To finetine for the ARR task:

 Download all files of the train data
 https://osf.io/6h9q4/